Table of Contents

 Living with shin splints

 Begin treatment right away if you have symptoms of shin splints.
 This can help reduce long-term damage.
 It can take several weeks or months for shin splints to heal.
-Once the pain is gone, you can return to your normal routine.
+Once the pain is gone, you can gradually return to your normal routine.
 Start slow to prevent reinjuring yourself.
 Talk to your doctor if you have chronic (ongoing) shin splints.

 Questions to ask your doctor